inamdarmusab/Assistant-in-python/README.md

 # Assistant-in-python
-this is Personal assistant made in python
+this is Personal assistant made in python first import the following module

 import speech_recognition as sr import pyttsx3